 You’ll need a bank account to get the student allowance or loan, and our student package could be just the ticket.

 Designed especially for students and apprentices, our student package is loaded with cool features to help you manage your money better while you study or train.

-For example, you could get a bank account with no base and transaction fees, a Tertiary Visa Debit card that gives you free fries when you use it at McDonald’s®, plus you can apply for a $2,500 interest-free overdraft of up to $2,000.
+For example, you could get a bank account with no base and transaction fees, a Tertiary Visa Debit card that gives you free fries when you use it at McDonald’s®, plus you can apply for an interest-free overdraft of up to $2,000.